dewetblomerus/rename-receipts/README.md

 # Rename Receipts

-This renames receipts of Electronic Transfers to give them a searchable and meaningful name.
+This renames receipts to give them a searchable and meaningful name.

 ### Setup